-NOW, THEREFORE, BE IT RESOLVED that it is the position of the City Council of the City of Campbell that corporations should not receive the same legal rights as individual human beings (also known as "natural persons") do; and
+SECTION 1.
+That it is the position of the City Council of Fremont that corporations should not receive the same legal rights as individual human beings (also known as "natural persons").

-BE IT FURTHER RESOLVED that the City Council of the City of Campbell also determines that the most urgent action needed is to reverse the impacts of United States Supreme Court Citizens United (2010) decision and the door it opens for unlimited independent campaign expenditures by corporations that contributes to the undermining impacts that "corporate personhood" has on free and fair elections and effective self-governance; and
+SECTION 2.
+That the City Council of Fremont also determines that the most urgent action is needed to reverse the impacts of United States Supreme Court Citizens United (2010) decision and the door it opens for unlimited independent campaign expenditures by corporations that contributes to the undermining impacts that "corporate personhood" has on free and fair elections and effective self-governance.